45 Broad Street: Site

 Swig Equities acquired the 45 Broad Street site, as well as the adjacent Broad Exchange Building, in 2006.
 Swig planned to demolish a preexisting building at 45 Broad Street and part of the Broad Exchange Building to transfer air rights for a proposed development.
 Swig wished to build a Nobu Hotel for the site, which was backed by Robert De Niro.
 The building would have been designed by Moed de Armas and Shannon with a conventional glass curtain wall along with interiors by David Rockwell.
 The building would have contained a 13,000 sqft retail base, 128 hotel rooms, and 77 "super-luxury" condominiums above the hotel on floors 41 through 62.
 The planned Nobu Hotel would have been 62 stories and 709 ft in height and was planned for completion in 2010.

 In January 2009, Swig defaulted on a $49.2 million mortgage from Lehman Brothers, leading to foreclosure on the property.
 In March 2012, Lehman took control of the property for $76.79 million.

 In 2014, the parcel was placed on the market, and Madison Equities finalized their acquisition of the land in October of that year.
 AMS Acquisitions is also an investor in the project, and the building will be constructed by firm Pizzarotti-IBC.

 Construction

 Real estate site 6sqft released early renderings of the new plans for the site in January 2016.
 After the release of the renderings, Pizzarotti-IBC Rance MacFarland confirmed that the new structure would be a supertall, residential skyscraper catering to "entry- and mid-level buyers".
 More developed renderings were published by The Real Deal in February 2016.
+The building was originally designed by CetraRuddy.
+The building was to be mixed-use with 245 residences and a five-story retail base with 62000 sqft dedicated to commercial-retail use and 93900 sqft dedicated to a school.
+Amenities in the building were to include a fitness center with a pool, an outdoor garden, and several lounges.
+Windbreak levels were to puncture the facade on the 27th and 43rd floors, which would have 32-foot tall ceilings and terrace space.